-Who needs it: All adults, no matter what their age.
+Who needs it: All adults, no matter the age.

-Talk to your doctor if: You’ve had a severe reaction to the flu shot in the past, are allergic to eggs (funny enough, the flu vaccine is most commonly grown in them), have (or have had) Guillain-Barré syndrome, or have a fever.
-(In that case, you'll likely be asked to wait until your temp is back to normal before you get the vaccine.)
+Talk to your doctor if: You’ve had a severe reaction to the flu shot in the past, are allergic to eggs, have (or have had) Guillain-Barré syndrome, or have a fever.
+(In that case, you’ll likely be asked to wait until your temp is back to normal before you get the vaccine.)

 Parting shot: Even if you’re vaccinated, there’s a possibility you could get the flu.
 How well the inoculation protects depends on different factors, including your age and health status.
 That said, a flu vaccination may lessen the severity of illness if you do get sick.
 A 2017 study found that flu vaccination reduced ICU admissions and the length of hospital stays among flu patients, especially among older adults.
 It also reduced death.

 Who needs it: Healthy adults 65 years and older, or adults 19-64 with certain risk factors (smoking, or health problems, such as chronic lung or heart disease, leukemia, lymphoma or alcoholism).

-Why you need it: Before COVID-19 came along, pneumococcal disease, which can cause pneumonia, kills more people in the U.S. each year than all other vaccine-preventable diseases combined.
-An estimated 28,000 cases and 2,900 deaths from invasive pneumococcal disease occurred in 2014.
+Why you need it: Before COVID-19 came along, pneumococcal disease, which can cause pneumonia, killed more people in the U.S. each year than all other vaccine-preventable diseases combined.
 Young children and those over 65 have the highest incidence of serious illness, and older adults are more likely to die from it.
 Experts estimate PCV13 (one of the pneumococcal vaccines available) prevented more than 30,000 cases of invasive pneumococcal disease and 3,000 deaths in its first three years of use.
 About 65 percent of adults 65 and older received the pneumococcal vaccine in 2020, an AARP report shows.

 Parting shot: If you work around chronically ill people — say, in a hospital or nursing home — you should get the vaccine, even if you’re healthy.